Common Mistakes Beginners Make with HTML Semantics

 The most common pitfalls when structuring pages and how to avoid real accessibility and SEO issues.

-Although it may seem like a small technical detail, HTML semantics define the true meaning of each part of your page.
-It helps the browser, Google, and assistive technologies understand the content — and this directly affects accessibility, SEO, and even code maintenance.
+Even though it may seem like just a technical detail, HTML semantics is what gives real meaning to every part of your page.
+It guides browsers, search engines, and assistive technologies to understand the structure of your content — directly influencing accessibility, SEO, crawler interpretation, contextual understanding, and even the experience of developers maintaining the project.

 ❌ 1.
 Using divs for everything (div soup)